codedotz/npm-react-component-starter/howto.md

 7. Rename `sample.travis.yml` to `.traivs.yml`
 8. Install husky by `npm i -D husky`
 9. commit changes by running `git add .` then `git commit -m ""` (Make sure to add an empty message.
 This will trigger the commitizen cli and guide you through the git commit process)
+10. Replace LICENSE file with yours
-10. Finally push the project to newly created repo.
+11. Finally push the project to newly created repo.

 ```bash
 git remote add origin git@github.com:<yourGithubHandler>/<repo-name>.git